Eliot’s approach to law is scientific: thorough, careful, methodical and proven to work.

 As an associate at Schlichter & Shonack, Eliot has served our clients with equal parts knowledge and compassion.

 Eliot obtained his JD from the USC Gould School of Law, where he wrote for the Interdisciplinary Law Journal.
 Before that, he studied chemistry at UC Berkeley and BYU.
-He is admitted to the California Bar, State Court, and the Central, Eastern and Southern districts of California.
+He is admitted to the California Bar, State Court, the Central, Eastern and Southern districts of California, and New Mexico.

 Eliot is an active member of his church.
 When he isn’t working, he’s spending time with his wife and three little children — or sneaking in some college football.